zabel-xyz/local-history/README.md

             false // The latest copy is the pervies stand of the source file

-        "local-history.filenamePattern": // Files to save by filename pattern ** - matches 0 or more characters
+        "local-history.filenamePattern": // Files to save by filename pattern
-            *  - matches 0 or more characters excluding '.'
+            * - matches 0 or more characters
             !  - prefix marks the pattern as being negative, meaning that only files that don't match the pattern will be included.

             ['**'] // (default)